 Need BOTH eye creams?
-We hear you!
 Give your eyes a soothing daytime AND nighttime boost with the duo in our Perfectly Fresh Eyes Kit.

-Turmeric tea bags are available on the market, or you can make your own mix with turmeric powder.
-You can also make turmeric tea from freshly grated turmeric root...IF you can get your hands on it.
+Turmeric tea bags are available on the market, or you can make your mix with turmeric powder.
+You can also make turmeric tea from freshly grated turmeric root...If you can get your hands on it.
 Check out any Asian groceries in your area, to start.

 HELPS WITH: environmental damage, anti-aging, inflammation, blood sugar, stress